DataDog/integrations-core/aspdotnet/README.md

 ## Data Collected
 ### Metrics

-The ASP.NET check does not include any metrics at this time.
+See [metadata.csv][7] for a list of metrics provided by this check.

 ### Events
 All ASP.NET events and failovers are sent to your [Datadog event stream][4]